dliycgg/cube/README.md

-# cube
+## cube OLL
-to help master the Rubic cube OLL.
+This code is for me to master the Rubic cube OLL.